jroell/gpt-researcher/docs/docs/gpt-researcher/tailored-research.md

 # Tailored Research
-The GPT Researcher package allows you to tailor the research to your needs such as researching on specific sources or local documents, and even specify the agent prompt instruction upon which the research is conducted.
+The Vurvey Researcher package allows you to tailor the research to your needs such as researching on specific sources or local documents, and even specify the agent prompt instruction upon which the research is conducted.

 ### Research on Specific Sources 📚

-You can specify the sources you want the GPT Researcher to research on by providing a list of URLs.
-The GPT Researcher will then conduct research on the provided sources.
+You can specify the sources you want the Vurvey Researcher to research on by providing a list of URLs.
+The Vurvey Researcher will then conduct research on the provided sources.

 ```python
 from gpt_researcher import GPTResearcher